rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

             I0513 18:08:14.287260    4373 instancegroups.go:249] Cluster validated.
             I0513 18:08:14.287333    4373 rollingupdate.go:193] Rolling update completed for cluster "nfox.k8s.local"!

-Now I can validate my nodes are running with spot instances with this command:
+Now, validate that your nodes are running with spot instances by using the following command:

             aws ec2 describe-instances \
                 --filters \